dlang/DIPs/DIPs/DIP1NNN-DK.md

 In an [emulator](https://en.wikipedia.org/wiki/Emulator) or [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) it is often needed to simulate another instruction set or byte code.
 A performance critical part of that is dispatching the instructions: based on an instruction's opcode (a small integer) a certain piece of code needs to be run that simulates that specific instruction.
 This is often achieved using a `switch`, [computed `goto`](https://eli.thegreenplace.net/2012/07/12/computed-goto-for-efficient-dispatch-tables/), or an array of function pointers.
-Below is a simple example using the array method, and we use `.ptr` to avoid bounds checks which are relatively expensive in this case.
+Below is a simple example using the array method.
+The `.ptr` property is used to avoid bounds checks, which are relatively expensive in this case.
 We could have also used a `switch`, but currently that always has bounds checks in D (see [issue 13169](https://issues.dlang.org/show_bug.cgi?id=13169)).

-In any case: it is important that the instruction opcodes are not exceeding the size of the jump table, or we get memory corruption.
+In any case: it is important that the instruction opcodes are not exceeding the size of the jump table, or memory gets corrupted.
 This is where `@system` variables come in, ensuring such invalid opcodes cannot reach `@safe` code.
 Notice how `VmInstruction` is an unsafe type that does not contain any pointer members, unlike the previous examples.
-Even though usually you can overlap a `ubyte` in a `union` in `@safe` code, with our wrapper struct we tell the compiler that this is not memory safe for `VmInstruction`.
+Even though usually you can overlap a `ubyte` in a `union` in `@safe` code, with our wrapper struct the compiler knows that this is not memory safe for `VmInstruction`.

 ```D
 enum Opcode : ubyte {